sj1705/CataComB/README.md

 ## Local development

-To ensure that you are able to install everything properly, we would recommend you to have <b>Git</b>, <b>NPM</b> and <b>Node.js</b> installed.
+To ensure that you are able to install everything properly, I would recommend you to have <b>Git</b>, <b>NPM</b> and <b>Node.js</b> installed.

-We will first start with setting up the Local Project Environment:
+You can first start with setting up the Local Project Environment:

 ```sh
 git clone https://github.com/sj1705/CataComB.git
 cd CataComB-main
 ```
-Now we will add the environment variables
+Now you will add the environment variables

  - Create a .env file and put your AWS account Keys
  - In that .env only also put your mongodb atlas URL

-Once you run the Commands and get environment variables and everything fine, we are all set to run the app ✔️
+Once you run the Commands and get environment variables and everything fine, You are all set to run the app ✔️

 On the root level run the following command: